William Blair Bruce: Paris

 In Paris his classical education at Académie Julian included genre scenes and several other subjects.
 Like other artists of the time he wanted to experience the Parisian art scene and join in the competition to exhibit at the annual Salon in Paris.
 He also traveled to the artist colony in Barbizon where he and a group of artist friends rented a cottage in 1882, and Grez-sur-Loing where a new generation of Swedish artists, such as Carl Larsson, his wife Karin Bergöö, Bruno Liljefors and August Strindberg had formed a colony.
-He became acquainted with Impressionism and en plein air or "outdoors painting", a style he came to prefer working with.
+He became acquainted with Impressionism and en plein air or "outdoors painting", a style which he came to prefer.
 He also became one of Canada's first impressionist painters.
-Bruce exhibited at the Salon in 1882.
-His works received positive reviews but the following year his self confidence and finances deteriorated.
-His parents were not entirely enthusiastic about his new painting style but he ignored them and began to create very large paintings.
+Taking advice from Louis Welden Hawkins, an English painter who met Bruce in Paris and who in the spring of 1882 gave him guidance on Paris Salon, telling him to make his work large and of a sentimental nature.
 His Temps Passé was exhibited at the 1884 Salon although despite this success he remained in financial difficulties.
 Bruce subsequently suffered a nervous breakdown and hastily returned to Canada for the first time.
 To compound his problems, the steamship Brooklyn, carrying about 200 of his works, sank outside Anticosti Island in the Gulf of Saint Lawrence on 8 November 1885.

 In the summer of 1885, Bruce had met the Swedish sculptor Carolina Benedicks in France.
 They fell in love and when Bruce returned to Canada, she made a surprise visit accompanied by her brother Gustaf, to persuade him to return to Paris.
 They were engaged in the autumn of 1886, and returned to Europe in 1887.